Search by category, archive or keyword

 Symptom Two: Mania

-Here are some of the drug-induced psychosis behavior that parallel those of a Manic Disorder:
+Here are some of the drug-induced psychosis behavior that parallels those of a Manic Disorder:

 - High Energy